 On November 5, 2014, the Company entered into a Convertible Note and Warrant Purchase Agreement (the "Purchase Agreement") with various accredited, non-affiliated investors (each, a "Purchaser"), pursuant to which the Company sold an aggregate principal amount of \$238,500 of its (i) 10% Convertible Notes due September 15, 2015 (each a "Note", and together, the "Notes") and (ii) Warrants to purchase shares of common stock (the "Warrants") as described below.
-This was the initial closing of a private placement that was terminated effective February 18, 2015.
+On December 9, 2014, December 31, 2014, and February 2, 2015, the Company sold an additional \$46,000, \$85,000 and \$210,000, respectively, of principal amount of the Notes and Warrants to various accredited investors.
+This private placement, which generated aggregate gross proceeds of \$579,500, was terminated effective February 18, 2015.
 Unless otherwise provided for in the Notes, the outstanding principal balance of each Note and all accrued and unpaid interest, compounded annually at 10%, is due and payable in full on September 15, 2015.

-The Company may elect, at its option and in its sole discretion, to extend the maturity date of the Notes to September 15, 2016 upon thirty days' notice to the Note holders delivered prior to the maturity date, subject to the issuance by the Company to the Note holders of additional warrants, exercisable for a period of one year from the date of issuance, to purchase the Company's common stock exercisable at \$0.035 per share of common stock, into that number of shares of common stock calculated as the product of the principal amount of the Note plus any accrued and unpaid interest, multiplied by 50% and then dividing that product by \$0.035 (the "Extended Maturity Date Warrant").
-The Extended Maturity Date Warrant shall otherwise be substantially similar in form and substance to the warrant issued in connection with the Note.
+The Company may elect, at its option and in its sole discretion, to extend the maturity date of the Notes to September 15, 2016 upon thirty days advance written notice to the Note holders delivered prior to the September 15, 2015 maturity date, subject to the issuance by the Company to the Note holders of additional warrants, exercisable for a period of one year from the date of issuance, to purchase the Company's common stock exercisable at \$0.035 per share of common stock, into that number of shares of common stock calculated as the product of the principal amount of the Note, plus any accrued and unpaid interest (estimated to be approximately \$43,750 at September 15, 2015), multiplied by 50%, and then dividing that product by \$0.035.
+The additional warrants shall otherwise be substantially similar in form and substance to the Warrants issued in connection with the Notes, and shall be exercisable through September 15, 2016.
+The extension of the maturity date of the Notes for one year would result in the issuance of an additional approximately 8,900,000 warrants to the Note holders, which the Company would expect to account for at fair value as a reduction to the carrying value of the Notes, with such amount to be amortized over the one year extension period.